Sofya Raskhodnikova

-Sofya Raskhodnikova (born 1976) is a Belarusian and American theoretical computer scientist.
+Sofya Raskhodnikova (born 1976) is an American theoretical computer scientist.
 She is known for her research in sublinear-time algorithms, information privacy, property testing, and approximation algorithms, and was one of the first to study differentially private analysis of graphs.
 She is a professor of computer science at Boston University.

 Education and career

 Raskhodnikova completed her Ph.D. at the Massachusetts Institute of Technology in 2003.
 Her dissertation, Property Testing: Theory and Applications, was supervised by Michael Sipser.

 After postdoctoral research at the Hebrew University of Jerusalem and the Weizmann Institute of Science, Raskhodnikova became a faculty member at Pennsylvania State University in 2007.
 She moved to Boston University in 2017.

 Other activities

 While a student at MIT, Raskhodnikova also competed in ballroom dancing.

 She has been one of the organizers of TCS Women, a community for women in theoretical computer science.